liguiqi/mobile-use/README.md

 ### 2. Enable developer mode and open USB debugging on your phone
 <img src="docs/assets/usb_debug_en.png" style="width:30%; height:auto;">

+For HyperOS or MIUI, you need to turn on USB Debugging (Security Settings) at the same time.

 ### 3. Connect your computer and phone using a USB cable.
 And verify the adb is connected.
 Run the `adb devices` (Windows: `adb.exe devices`) command on the command line terminal.
 If the device serial_no is listed, the connection is successful.
 The correct log is as follows: